YuyinMa/note/tech/wow/fps.md

 ### How to show fps?

-use `command + r` composite key to show fps in WOW.
+use `control + r` composite key to show fps in WOW.